rmcconke/blog/_posts/2025-07-29-stochastic_rounding_lbm.md

 In this project, we aimed to conduct a similar analysis as Lehman et al. to investigate whether or not stochastic rounding can enable the use of lower accuracy floating point representations in LBM simulations.
 Check out this [blog post](https://nhigham.com/2020/07/07/what-is-stochastic-rounding/), [paper](https://hal.science/hal-03378080v1/document), and [Julia](https://github.com/milankl/StochasticRounding.jl) implementation of stochastic rounding for more details.

 I think stochastic rounding is an interesting idea.
 Essentially, rather than always (i.e., deterministically) rounding $0.7\mapsto 1$, and $0.3 \mapsto 0$, we round them with some *probability* to these nearest values.
 For example, $1.3 \mapsto 1$ with probability 0.7, and $1.3 \mapsto 2$ with probability 0.3.
-The core idea of this rounding algorithm is that is results in a less biased roundoff error, since the rounding is random.
+The core idea of this rounding algorithm is that it results in a less biased roundoff error, since the rounding is random.
 For a computation with many iterations (e.g., a CFD simulation, or training a neural network), this results in an overall improvement in roundoff error.

 The main research question in this investigation was: **for a lattice Boltzmann code, can stochastic rounding reduce round-off errors to the point of enabling the use of lower floating-point representations?**

 Our main goals were to:
-- Implementing a stochastic-rounding enabled 3D lattice Boltzmann method code in Julia
+- Implement a stochastic-rounding enabled 3D lattice Boltzmann method code in Julia
-- Confirming the results of the above arXiv paper, without the use of stochastic rounding
+- Confirm the results of the above arXiv paper, without the use of stochastic rounding
-- Determine if stochastic rounding enables tInvestigating the error differences when stochastic rounding is used with FP16
+- Determine if stochastic rounding enables the use of FP16 and FP32 in computational fluid dynamics
+- Investigate the error differences when stochastic rounding is used in computational fluid dynamics

 The main issue is whether error accumulation with repeated rounding can cause inaccurate simulation results.